VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-did.markdown

 In our first introduction to Causal Inference, we learned about difference-in-differences and propensity score weighting to estimate the average treatment effect conditional on covariates.

-Covariates are the main cause of counfoundness in causal inference settings, so the question arises what method should I use?
+Covariates are the main cause of counfoundness in causal inference settings, so questions arise: which method should I use?
 Which one is the best method?
-Actually, you can use both to guarantee unbiased estimators.
+Well, actually, you can use both to guarantee unbiased estimators!